Fredy Hirsch — The Man Who Raised a Generation That Refused to Be Broken

 Pavel Batel

-Pavel Batel is a researcher and author whose work focuses on the history of the Terezín ghetto and lesser-known stories of the Holocaust.
-Over the past two decades, he has conducted extensive research and recorded more than fifty survivor testimonies, contributing to a deeper understanding of life in Terezín and the mechanisms of Nazi propaganda.
+Pavel Batel is a historian and author whose work focuses on the history of the Terezín ghetto and lesser-known stories of the Holocaust.
+Over the past two decades, he has conducted extensive research contributing to a deeper understanding of life in Terezín and the mechanisms of Nazi propaganda.
+Through his work, he seeks to bring greater attention to Terezín as a missing link in Holocaust education

 He has lectured at Holocaust museums and educational institutions around the world and regularly works with educators from Yad Vashem.
 Through his research and distinctive narrative approach, Batel has become a recognized voice in presenting the complex human stories connected to Terezín and the Holocaust.